hugocotoflorez/hfetch/README.md

 Another neofetch alternative

 > [!WARNING]
 > Dont use it!
-It probably only work on my computer
+It probably only work on my machine

 ## Settings

 You can change some settings in header file and exclude fields in main()

-## Expand

-Its easy to expand it

 ## Issues